 What is the policy if my child arrives late or is dismissed early?

-If your student is tardy to school, or being dismissed from school, please send a note in with him/her.
+If your student is tardy to school or being dismissed from school, please send a note in with them.
 The note should include student name, student ID, student homeroom number, current date, reason for tardy or dismissal, a parent signature, along with a phone number where that parent can be reached by the school.
-Students who are tardy must check in at the assistant principals' office.
+Students who are tardy must check-in at the assistant principals' office.
 Students who are being dismissed are allowed to go outside to meet their parent AFTER they have picked up their dismissal pass from the office.

 When are report cards distributed?

-My student has been absent for a couple of days, is it possible to get homework for him/her?
+My student has been absent for a couple of days, is it possible to get homework for them?

 Homework requests are handled through the office.
 Please allow 48 hours’ processing time for all requests.
 Please call 508-540-2200 extension 4048 or extension 4049 with your child’s name and homeroom.